Girly Edition: Plot

-After Groundskeeper Willie takes away Bart's skateboard for destroying his leaf pile, Bart fills up Willie's shack with creamed corn as he is sleeping, destroying it.
-As Willie is taken away for medical attention, he swears revenge on Bart.
+After Groundskeeper Willie takes away Bart's skateboard for destroying his leaf pile, Bart gets revenge on Willie by filling up his shack with creamed corn as he is sleeping, destroying it.
+As Willie is taken away for medical attention, he swears his own revenge on Bart.
 Meanwhile, Krusty the Clown's show comes under criticism by the Federal Communications Commission for not being educational enough for children.
-The Channel 6 executive proposes that Krusty cut ten minutes from his three-hour show to make room for a kids' news program, Kidz Newz, where children deliver and report news items.
+The Channel 6 executive proposes that Krusty cut 10 minutes from his show to make room for a kids' news program, Kidz Newz, where children deliver and report news items.
 Lisa is recruited as a news anchor along with other Springfield Elementary School children.
 Bart is not chosen at first, but is made sportscaster after he complains to Marge.

 Lisa is deemed to be boring by the channel's staff, though they are impressed by Bart's performance.
 Bart is then promoted to be the co-anchor, causing Lisa to become jealous and resentful.
 After Bart hears Lisa talking behind his back, he seeks advice from Kent Brockman, who teaches him about the power of human interest stories.
 Bart becomes successful after creating a segment called "Bart's People", which Lisa disapproves of due to its sappy, emotionally manipulative content.
 She attempts to copy the segment, but is twice hampered by the Crazy Cat Lady.
 In a plot to expose Bart's insincerity, she writes and sends a letter, purportedly from an immigrant living in a junkyard who wants to be featured as one of Bart's People.
 Bart rushes to the city dump to do a live broadcast but is attacked by Willie, who has been living there since his shack was destroyed.
 Feeling guilty for putting Bart in danger, Lisa hurries to the dump and saves him by using some of his own methods to appeal to Willie's emotions.
 Bart and Lisa decide to combine their talents in order to get children to really care about the news, only to have Kidz Newz canceled immediately afterward and replaced by a cartoon show intended to sell candy and toys.

-Meanwhile, Homer discovers that Apu has been wounded in a robbery at the Kwik-E-Mart and has obtained a helper monkey to assist in running the store while he recovers.
-Homer gets a monkey of his own named Mojo to help around the house, but Mojo instead picks up Homer's bad habits and becomes lazy and overweight.
+The subplot of the episode involves Homer discovering that Apu has been wounded in a robbery at the Kwik-E-Mart and has obtained a helper monkey to assist in running the store while he recovers.
+Homer gets a monkey of his own named Mojo to help around the house (by using Grampa as a stopgap after being told that monkeys can only assist the physically challenged or the elderly), but Mojo instead picks up Homer's bad habits and becomes lazy and overweight.
 At Marge's insistence, Homer returns Mojo to the agency that provided him.